DanSivov/DiamondScannerSim/README.md

 # Diamond Scanner Simulation

-The code contains two version.
-Ver1 for the original base implementation of the idea and Ver2 a refactored and more optimised version.
-Bellow I outline the overview for Ver2
+The code contains three versions.
+Ver1 is purely for legacy.
+While Ver2 and Ver3 are made around different ways to position the start/end locations in relation to the scanners.

 ## Overview

-This simulation models a diamond processing facility where:
+This simulation models a diamond processing machine where:
 - **Red & Blue Cranes**: Automated robotic arms that pick and place diamonds
-- **Scanner**: Diamond detection and analysis system
+- **Scanner**: Diamond analysis system
+- **Start Point**: where un-scanned diamonds are taken from
-- **End Boxes**: Sorts diamonds into respective boxes
+- **End Boxes**: End destination of scanned diamonds
 - **Rail**: Provides movement for the cranes
-## Key Features

-- **Optimized Crane Movement**: Pre-emptive positioning saves >1.8s per cycle
-- **Real-time Visualization**: Live simulation with ggplot-style graphics
-- **State Machine Logic**: Crane coordination and timing
-- **Configurable Parameters**: Adjustable speeds, timing, and positions

 ## Usage

-There are two runnable options:
-- `Main.py` will run the simulation with two cranes and 1-4 scanners.
-Using the "First" logic
-- `PreformanceTester.py` will run a tester function, currently programmed to compare the difference in "First" and "Last" Logic
+The code for both versions is isolated and is run separately:
+- To run Ver2, open the Ver2 folder and go to `main.py`,
+this will pop up a window where you can choose to run with 1 or 2 scanners.
+As well as being able to change the config values through another pop-up.
+- To run Ver3, open the Ver3 folder and go to `main.py`, this will pop up a window where you can choose the simulation speed.
+It is recommended to use the Recommended setting, in it each second is around 2 seconds in the real world (depends on machine).
+Such delay is caused by overhead and by running it in the realistic speed mode there is a possibility of bugs happening, especially with the skip button.
+I am working on fixing it, most likely the culprit is the crane.py file in Ver3.

 ## Architecture

-The simulation uses object-oriented design with:
+Both simulations use object-oriented design with:
-- `Crane` class for robotic arm logic
+- `crane` class for robotic arm logic
 - State-based movement control
 - Event-driven scanner coordination
 - Matplotlib-based real-time display

-## Performance

-Optimizations include early crane extension and intelligent timing coordination between multiple automated systems.